Tim-Brooks/tbrooks8.github.io/_posts/2016-03-13-introducing-precipice.md

 ### TimeoutService

 There are some [facilities](https://github.com/tbrooks8/Precipice/tree/master/precipice-core/src/main/java/net/uncontended/precipice/timeout) to schedule timeouts for your tasks.
 Currently this is based on a [DelayQueue](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/DelayQueue.html) strategy.
-However, in the future there will be [timer wheel](http://netty.io/4.0/api/io/netty/util/HashedWheelTimer.html) based strategy.
+However, in the future there will be a [timer wheel](http://netty.io/4.0/api/io/netty/util/HashedWheelTimer.html) based strategy.

 ### An Emphasis on Performance